Canoe-Finance/Solana-Gaming-DeFi-SDK/README.md

 ## Delivery on Solana Hackathon

 1. Develop a mobile SDK in Unity
-2. A showcase to use the Unity Solana SDK integrating with internal wallet and Orca or aggregator DEX.
+2. A showcase to use the Unity Solana SDK integrating with internal wallet and Jupiter with revenue sharing features.
 3. Integrate with Solana paymement within Unity SDK(Optional)